sdias/win-10-virtual-desktop-enhancer/docs/settings.md

 #### Keyboard shortcuts modifier keys

-Each modifier keys' setting can be a combination of the `Ctrl`, `Shift`, `Alt`, `Win` keys, separated by commas.
-For each key, you can use the left or right variant of the keys specifically, by adding `L` or `R` before the name of the key (ex: `LCtrl`), otherwise both can be used.
+Each _modifier_ keys' setting can be a combination of the `Ctrl`, `Shift`, `Alt`, `Win` keys, separated by commas.
+For each key, you can use the left or right variant of the keys specifically, by adding `L` or `R` before the name of the key (e.g. `LCtrl`), otherwise both can be used.
 See below for examples.

 | Name                         | Description                                 |
 | ---------------------------- | ------------------------------------------- |